nirbhaybagmar/AWS_Forecast/README.md

 •	Data fetching using boto3
 •	Exploratory data analysis
 •	Data insights
 And the best part!
-The python file "spot_price_predict.py" contains the code for,
+The python file "Spot_instance.ipynb" contains the code for,
 •	Data import
 •	Feature extraction and engineering
 •	Data preparation